iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 ## AlwaysSubject
 The holder must always match the subject on all credentials, regardless of their [`nonTransferable`](https://www.w3.org/TR/vc-data-model/#nontransferable-property) property.
-This variant is the default used if no other variant is specified when constructing a new `PresentationValidationOptions`.
+This variant is the default.

 **Kind**: global variable
 <a name="SubjectOnNonTransferable"></a>